kmacdonald06/ai-openscale-icp/tutorial-adv.md

 ## Prerequisites
 {: #crt-prereqs}

 This tutorial uses a Jupyter notebook that should be run using a "Python 3.5 with Spark" runtime environment.
-It requires service credentials for the following {{site.data.keyword.Bluemix_notm}} services:
+It requires service credentials for the following {{site.data.keyword.cloud_notm}} services:

 - {{site.data.keyword.aios_short}}
 - Watson Machine Learning